(02) 8209 6700

 You can still find arcade machines both in dedicated arcades and in locations such as pubs.
 There are also some excellent museums dedicated to arcade games and machines in a number of places around the world.

-The Nostalgia Box exhibits arcade games and video game consoles.
+In Perth, The Nostalgia Box exhibits arcade games and video game consoles.
 If you're interested in pinball machines, the Australian Pinball Museum in Nhill, Victoria, has cabinets ranging from electro-mechanical games to LCD monitors.
 And at the Australian Centre for the Moving Image in Melbourne, you'll find video game cabinets featuring the likes of 'Ms Pac-Man' and Atari's 'Basketball'.

 Of course, you don't have to find an arcade or a museum to enjoy the very best arcade machines.
 If you want one in your home, you can buy one today.